asyncapi/parser-js/README.md

 const { parsed, diagnostics } = parser.parse(...);
 ```

+> **Note**
-> **NOTE**: The package uses some native NodeJS modules underneath.
+> The package uses some native NodeJS modules underneath.
 If you are building a front-end application you can find more information about the correct configuration for Webpack [here](#webpack).

 ## Custom schema parsers
 <<<<<<< next-major